-The reasonableness of implicit requirements or conditions associated with the accessibility of public premises and facilities arose for consideration in Access for All Alliance (see 5.2.3(b) above).
+for All Alliance (see 5.2.3(c) above).
 In that case, members of the applicant organisation alleged that certain public premises were inaccessible to people with disabilities.
-Bauman FM found that the conditions for access to the community centre and picnic tables were reasonable in all the circumstances.266 However, his Honour found that the requirement or condition relating to the public toilets, namely that the wash basins were outside the toilet and not concealed from public view, was not reasonable, on the basis that:
+Bauman FM found that the conditions for access to the community centre and picnic tables were reasonable circumstances.
+However, his Honour found that the requirement or condition relating to the public toilets, namely that the wash basins were outside the toilet and not concealed from public view, was not reasonable, on the basis that: